If you’re wondering, “when is the best time to send push notifications?”

 This was an example of a cart abandonment campaign but it’s the same for all campaigns on PushEngage.
 All you have to do is set a limit in trigger limit fields.

 Sending out the right notification at the right time can get you a ton of traffic and sales.
+And it’s time you start scheduling your push notifications as well.

 Here’s a bonus tip for reading till now: A/B test all your push notifications to learn exactly when you should send out notifications.
 A/B testing can help you figure out a lot about your customers that you would not know upfront.